 UCB also manages its risk-based capital levels through loan securitizations.
 In such securitizations, UCB will exchange either multifamily or residential (one-to-four family) mortgage loans for securities issued by FNMA.
 On certain occasions, UCB will securitize commercial real estate loans through a qualified special purpose entity ("QSPE").
 QSPE's are passive entities with limited permitted activities.
-UCB will exchange the commercial real estate loans for commercial mortgage backed securitites ("CMBS").
+UCB will exchange the commercial real estate loans for commercial mortgage backed securities ("CMBS").
 Residential (one-to-four family) mortgages are generally included in the 50% risk weighted category for risk-based capital purposes.
-Multifamily loans may receive either a 50% or 100% risk weighted category for risk-based capital purposes.
 Multifamily loans may receive either a 50% or 100% risk weighted category.
 FNMA securities, however, are classified at a 20% risk weight and CMB securities are classified based on the external rating of the securities, which could range from a 20% risk weight for AAA and AA rated securities to 200% for below-investment grade securities.